 - Other brokers’ swap indicators

-In this article, we are going to focus on the first three factors and see how a Forex interest rate swap changes in different circumstances.
+In this guide, we are going to focus on the first three factors and see how a Forex interest rate swap changes in different circumstances.
 Let’s begin with the interest rate difference between the currencies.